byungchulcha/Muhlenberg-REU-website-design/Home.md

 ## Home

+### Research Challenges of Identifying Integer Sequences Using the OEIS

 Muhlenberg College is happy to announce that we are accepting applications to participate in our program.

 This and that.